 This is where you must always start.
 It's everything that happens “under the hood” of your site.
 If your technical foundation is cracked, even the world's best content won't save you.

 • Mobile-Friendliness: The majority of searches happen on mobile devices.
-Google now operates on a “mobile-first” basis, meaning it primarily evaluates the mobile version of your site.
-If it’s clunky, your rankings will suffer.
+Google operates on a mobile-first basis, meaning it primarily evaluates the mobile version of your site for indexing and ranking.
+If it's clunky, your rankings will suffer – and your chances of being cited in AI Overviews drop too, since they favor authoritative, well-structured content.

 • Security (HTTPS): An SSL certificate is no longer optional.
 It's a matter of basic digital hygiene and a requirement for building trust with both users and search engines.

-• Structured Data (Schema Markup): This is a special type of code that helps search engines better understand your content.
-It’s what enables rich snippets in search results—like star ratings, prices, and event times.
-This gives you a powerful competitive edge on the results page.
+• Structured Data (Schema Markup): This special type of code helps search engines better understand your content.
+It enables rich snippets in search results – star ratings, prices, FAQs, event times – and it also increases the likelihood of your content being surfaced in AI-generated answers.
+In 2026, Schema is both a classic competitive edge and a GEO signal.

 Pillar #2: On-Page SEO (Content Quality and Relevance)

 This pillar covers the optimization of everything users and crawlers see directly on your pages.
-Here, user intent is king.
+Here, user intent is king – and the bar for what counts as “good” has risen substantially.

 • Keywords: Keywords are still crucial, but they are used to understand a topic, not to spam a page.
 The primary keyword should appear in your main heading (H1), page title, and opening paragraph.
-Related terms and synonyms should be woven naturally throughout the text.
+Related terms, synonyms, and semantically connected entities should be woven naturally throughout the text.

-• Content Structure (H1-H6): A clear hierarchy of headings is the skeleton of your article.
-An H1 is for the main title, H2s for major sections, and H3s for subsections.
-This helps both users and robots easily navigate your content.
+• Content Structure (H1–H6): A clear hierarchy of headings is the skeleton of your article.
+An H1 is for the main title, H2s for major sections, H3s for subsections.
+This helps both users and crawlers navigate your content easily – and well-structured content with clear sections and comparison tables is more likely to be cited in AI Overviews.

 Pillar #3: Off-Page SEO (Your Digital Reputation)